 - Read the [Eligibility Criteria], [Conditions of Acceptance] and [Application Process] documents

-- Complete and submit an [Application Form] during one of the yearly funding rounds (closing dates are Friday 21st September and Thursday 1st November).
+- Complete and submit an [Application Form] during one of the yearly funding rounds (closing dates are Monday the 25th March, 27th May, 22nd July and 23rd September).

 What will happen then?